kevinawoo/google-calendar-tools/README.md

 # Setup and Deploy

-1. Create a file `./config.ts` that contains
+1. Create a file `config.ts` that contains
     ```ts
     export const Config = {
       BlockWorkCalWithPersonEventPlaceholders: {